abhisheks008/ML-Crate/Telecom Customer Churn Prediction/Readme.md

 #### 1. A high extra data charges
 #### 2. Slower download and upload speeds
 #### 3. Competitor company preoviding a better sevice.

+### Best models:
+#### For the reason 1 analysis: The Decision Tree Regressor model is the best fit model as it gives the minimum errors as well as very high accuracy.
+#### For the reason 2 analysis: Decision Tree Regressor as well as Random Forest Regressor both show the optimum growth towards the predictive analysis as the training scores and evaluation metrics are giving desireable insight.
+#### For the reason 3 analysis: Random Forest Classofoer and Decision Tree classifier are the best fit models due to their high accuracy and low error values in evaluation metrics.